shubham-maurya-sm/shubham-maurya-sm/README.md

 - 💻 Owner of [**shubham-maurya-sm**](https://github.com/shubham-maurya-sm) github organization.
 Check it out for daily coding  contents.
 - 🤔 I’ve just completed my graduation (BCA) from  [University of Allahabad](https://www.allduniv.ac.in/).
 Check it out if interested.
-- 🌱 I also teach Python, Machine Learning, Git, etc. Visit PyTopia website, [Pytopia.ai](https://www.pytopia.ai), and also my [teaching material](https://github.com/pytopia).
+- 🌱 I'm learning app development nowdays.
 - 📫 How to reach me: skm@gmail.com